 WP2 speaks to the overarching question whether public and private actors actually perceive redistributional aspects of energy policy as such.
 To this end, we study media discourses on energy-related policies in six countries that have varying redistributive potential according to our theoretical work and interviews with experts.
 In general, past decades have seen a sharp increase in the number of actors with preferences toward certain energy policy outputs (Schaffer and Levis 2021).
 Overall, we can observe an increased politicization of energy policy within news media.
 However, we find interesting variation in public energy discourses across both energy policy instruments and countries.

 The core of WP3 is logically derived from our efforts in WP1 and WP2.
 Namely, if individuals realize the implications of energy transition policy and its redistributive potential, and energy policies are more central in the public discourse, we would expect parties to adjust their positions on energy policy.
 That is, we ask ourselves if given redistributive consequences for core constituencies, do parties realize their representative function and align their party positions?
-Preliminary evidence from 5 countries shows that indeed energy policy first becomes a more salient issue for parties and second parties’ do increasingly position themselves on energy issues (Lüth and Schaffer 2021).
+Evidence from 5 countries shows that indeed energy policy first becomes a more salient issue for parties and second parties’ do increasingly position themselves on energy issues (Lüth and Schaffer 2021, Schaffer and Lüth 2021).

 Workshop on the “(Comparative) Political Economy of Energy Transitions”, Seelisberg (Uri) on 3-5 June 2019